-The study population consisted of all people living with HIV (PLHIV) undergoing antiretroviral therapy (ART) at the Jambi City Health Centers.
+The study population consisted of all PLHIV undergoing ART at the Jambi City Health Centers.
 A random sampling technique was used to select participants, with the sample size determined through power analysis to achieve a statistical power of 0.80 and an alpha level of 0.05, ensuring sufficient sensitivity to detect meaningful differences in knowledge and adherence levels.
 The inclusion criteria were PLHIV who had been undergoing ART for less than six months and were willing to participate.
-Exclusion criteria included PLHIV who declined to participate in the study.
+The exclusion criteria included PLHIV who declined to participate in the study.
 The field trial involved 30 respondents, who were proportionally selected from each health center in Jambi City.
 Participants were chosen until the total reached 30, ensuring an equal distribution across health centers to maintain the representativeness of the data.